 What time can I pick up and drop off my Freedom Camper?

-Our vehicles can be picked up or dropped off between 9:30am and 3:00pm Monday - Saturday (Remote locations is by prior arrangement).
-All Freedom branches are closed on Sundays except the September school holidays.
-We are also closed on the public holidays 25th December and 1st January.
+Our vehicles can be picked up or dropped off between 9:30am and 3:00pm Monday - Sunday (Remote locations is by prior arrangement).
+All Freedom branches are closed on

 Will someone show me how to use everything?